 Step 2: Watercolor on paper towels

 Cover a table or the floor with a layer of foil and paper towels and prepare the colors ahead of time.
-Mix some water with just a few drops of liquid watercolors and add a dropper to each glass.
+Mix some water with just a few drops of liquid watercolors.
+Add a dropper to each glass.
 Invite the children to drop the watercolors onto the paper towels.

-While painting simply observe, comment and ask questions about what the children are doing.
+Tip: While painting simply observe, comment and ask questions about what the children are doing.
 Focus on the process, the experience and the exploration of the materials rather than the finished product.
 Point out how the colors mix, how the towels soak up the watercolors.
-Ask things like “I wonder what color you will use next?”, or “I wonder what would happen if you mix two colors?”, or “Which colors did you use to create this color?”, or “I notice you’re squeezing your dropper really hard, I wonder what you have to do to make it drop the color again?”.
+Ask things like:

 We even had our own color lab when some of the children started mixing up different colors in our glasses, just to discover that “it makes brown!”.